sak0997/simple_sites/README.md

-This is simple websites at the Institute
+This is simple websites at the universite